TDI: 2 What's this?

 Lamu town is located on the same-named island.
 North of it, there are several other islands.
 All of them together make the Lamu archipelago.

 Lamu town is a UNESCO World Heritage Site.
 It’s Kenya’s oldest continually inhabited settlement, with origins dating back to the 12th century.
-If you combine the town’s historical architecture with the laid-back vibe, you’ll get a feeling the place is locked in the past.
+If you combine the town’s historical architecture with the laid-back vibe, you’ll get a feeling that the place is locked in the past.

 Cars are not allowed in Lamu or any of the islands of the archipelago.
 Boats and donkeys remain the only forms of transport around here.
-There are only two cars on the entire island: one belonging to the governor, for official occasions, and the other one is an ambulance.
+There are only two cars on the entire island: one belonging to the governor, for official occasions, and the other is an ambulance.
 Therefore, it is not recommended to get here with your own vehicle, cause you’d have to leave it unattended in Mokowe.
 Instead, you can fly in from Nairobi or Mombasa, or take a minibus from Mombasa.
 Tawakal is the most reliable company.

-Things to do on Lamu island:
+Things to do on Lamu Island:

 - Shela is another historic town 2.5 km away from Lamu